1. Please provide your ESG-related policies.

 11. What are your firm's emissions?
 Please demonstrate how/whether you are taking steps to reduce these emissions.

-To help ensure that it is meeting its commitments to corporate sustainability, Northleaf has developed an ESG monitoring dashboard which catalogues the Firm's compliance with all relevant laws, standards, policies and guidelines and provides details and commentary with respect to each.
-The dashboard is prepared by Northleaf's ESG Committee and reviewed by the Management Committee quarterly.
+As a long-term investor in private markets, Northleaf recognizes that responsible corporate behavior and a focus on sustainability will have a positive influence on long-term financial performance.
+While this is evident in the way that Northleaf approached the integration of ESG considerations in its investment activity, Northleaf has also sought to “turn the ESG lens onto itself” as a firm.
+In this regard, and to help ensure that it is meeting its commitments to corporate sustainability, Northleaf has developed an ESG monitoring dashboard which catalogues the firm’s compliance with all relevant laws, standards, policies and guidelines and provides details and commentary with respect to each.
+The dashboard is prepared by Northleaf’s ESG Committee and reviewed by the Management Committee quarterly.

 12. Please provide the composition of your senior leadership team and board of directors, including women and visible minorities.
 How do you encourage diversity of perspectives and experience?

-Northleaf benefits from an experienced global leadership team, supported by 150 professionals in seven offices.
-The senior leadership team consists of 15 members, including four women and one visible minority.
+Northleaf benefits from an experienced global leadership team, supported by 150+ professionals in seven offices.
+The senior leadership team (Northleaf’s management committee) consists of 15 members, including four women and one visible minority.
+Northleaf’s eight-person board includes one member from a visible minority group.

 Northleaf believes diversity of thought is a key factor in its investment decision making capabilities and is focused on promoting a diverse workplace and fostering a culture of inclusion and engagement.